kianenigma/kianenigma.github.io/src/site/notes/Blockchain-Reimagined/Presentation/Blockchain Scalability - A Holistic Recap.md

 Note:
 - Somewhat like brute forcing it.
 - Needs careful consideration of how much of trust-worthiness of the original model it retains.
+	- Not having merklized state -> no light clients ever
+	- Hardware requirements to run the network beyond what an individual can ever afford.
 - [Solana - How it Works (Helius)](https://report.helius.dev/)

 ---